SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/03-Using JupterLab.md

 - "Jupter Lab, Port-Forwarding"
 ---

-# 3. Jupter Notebook on SuperPOD
+# 3. Jupter Lab on SuperPOD

 - There is no display config and Open OnDemand setup in SuperPOD, so it is not quite straighforward to use Jupter Lab